 You will find a giant list of fried seafood, bread with dips and finger food.
 Try them all, you won’t regret!
 For drink some Spanish wine or a caña (small glass of beer).
 The dinner is just the start, in Málaga no one goes home early, bars and clubs rock till morning hours.

-After two super busy days we realized that we will go back to this lovely city.
+After two super busy days we realised that we will go back to this lovely city.
 So many thing to do in Málaga that now I our next stay will be for one week.
-I would love to have more time to appreciate the beaches, the food and study Spanish.
+I would love to have more time to appreciate the beaches, the food and study Spanish

 During our trip to Málaga we got in touch with Solingua Language School.
 And I wish we had met this guys before the trip.
 Why we are so excited about them?
 Because of two simple things:

 1º Learn Spanish immersed in a local atmosphere